YadamVinay369/ImageTracer/README.md

 1. Search Images:

-Enter a keyword in the search bar and click the search button to find latest images related to that keyword.
+    Enter a keyword in the search bar and click the search button to find the latest images related to that keyword.

 2. Downloading Images:

     Hover over the images to see the download button or click the image to see the download option on the top-right.
 ## API usage

-The project uses the pexels API which is absolutely free both for running in local machine as well as for the deployement.
+The project uses the Pexels API, free to run on local machines and deployment.

 ## Contributing